 "Academic Dishonesty is something that will not be tolerated as these actions are fundamentally opposed to 'assuring the integrity of the curriculum through the maintenance of rigorous standards and high expectations for student learning and performance' as described in Marshall University's Statement of Philosophy."2 Cheating and other forms of academic dishonesty will bring serious sanctions, including possible expulsion.
-Cheating on an exam will result at minimum in failing the entire course.
+Cheating or any form of academic dishonesty will result at minimum in failing the entire course.